Tex. R. Disc. Prof'l. Cond. 1.03

 Client Under a Disability

-5. In addition to communicating with any legal representative, a lawyer should seek to maintain reasonable communication with a client under a disability, insofar as possible.
-When a lawyer reasonably believes a client suffers a mental disability or is not legally competent, it may not be possible to maintain the usual attorney-client relationship.
-Nevertheless, the client may have the ability to understand, deliberate upon, and reach conclusions about some matters affecting the client's own well being.
-Furthermore, to an increasing extent the law recognizes intermediate degrees of competence.
-For example, childrens' opinions regarding their own custody are given some weight.
-The fact that a client suffers a disability does not diminish the desirability of treating the client with attention and respect.
-See also Rule 1.02(e) and Rule 1.05, Comment 17.
+5. If a client appears to suffer from diminished capacity, a lawyer should communicate with any legal representative and seek to maintain reasonable communication with the client, insofar as possible.
+Even if the client suffers from diminished capacity, it may be possible to maintain some aspects of a normal attorney-client relationship.
+The client may have the ability to understand, deliberate upon, and reach conclusions about some matters affecting the client's own well-being.
+Children's opinions regarding their own custody are given some weight.
+Regardless of whether a client suffers from diminished capacity, a client should always be treated with attention and respect.
+See also Rule 1.17 and Rule 1.05, Comment 17.